 Egan and his colleagues can share insights into the use of financial and legal instruments that financial planners, trust managers, and family lawyers can use to help affected families.
 “An informed planner can significantly reduce the severity of a problem by knowing the signs of a problem and how to help.
 Assigning a power of attorney, for example, can immediately reduce someone’s ability to fund a substance use problem.
 It can also mitigate the effects of contentious separations or custodial issues that can cause legal entanglements and incapacitating stress.
 Helping a trustee set up a drug testing protocol for a dependent with a history of substance misuse can increase their chances of lasting recovery.”

 Protecting privacy is another critical aspect of helping families.
 Maintaining confidentiality is of the utmost importance in the management of wealth as it is in healthcare.
 Orenda prioritizes the privacy of its patients and partners with financial advisors, lawyers, and other family service providers to maintain an open and productive flow of information while maintaining patient and family privacy.

 “Mental health problems are now more common for people of every walk of life.
 We’re also seeing a broader acceptance of seeking care — which is a very positive development.
-Every professional service, including wealth managers, will need to understand how their clients could be affected by these issues and how they can play a meaningful, helpful role.
-Financial advisors who can help families navigate and identify these issues can be even more valuable to their clients.
-I believe that advisors who take the initiative to become well-versed in protecting clients from substance use and mental health problems will deepen and prolong their client relationships even more.
-Everyone wants to be able to do more for their clients.
+Every professional service, including wealth managers, will need to understand how their patients could be affected by these issues and how they can play a meaningful, helpful role.
+Financial advisors who can help families navigate and identify these issues can be even more valuable to their patients.
+I believe that advisors who take the initiative to become well-versed in protecting patients from substance use and mental health problems will deepen and prolong their patient relationships even more.
+Everyone wants to be able to do more for their patients.
 Understanding the linkage between wealth and well-being can save and improve lives and protect and grow assets.”